A wolf in sheep’s clothing: Is NDC really a social democratic party?

 Based on the preceding ethos and values, social democrats, such as the National Democratic Congress, are expected to take great interest in ‘social interventionism’.

-The overarching question every Ghanaian should be asking then is: do the NDC faithful really believe in the provision of social interventions?
+The overarching question every Ghanaian should be asking then is: does the NDC faithful really believe in the provision of social interventions?

 Well, your guess is as good as mine.